Learn how to apply a range of research methods to current, pressing health issues and how to critically assess published research.

 Graduates from this course have followed a broad range of careers.
 Many have taken up jobs in health research or have gone on to study for PhDs.
 Others have utilised their research knowledge within healthcare services or attained employment in health policy, including organisations such as the World Health Organization.

-Upon successful completion of this course you will:
+Upon successful completion of this course, you'll have experience in:

 If English isn't your first language you may need to provide evidence of your English language ability.
 We accept the following qualifications: